George de Mestral: Invention of hook and loop

 Mechanising the process of the weave of the hooks took eight years, and it took another year to create the loom that trimmed the loops after weaving them.
 In all, it took ten years to create a mechanised process that worked.
 He submitted his idea for patent in Switzerland in 1951 and the patent was granted in 1955.
 De Mestral expected a high demand immediately.
-Within a few years, he received patents and subsequently opened shops in Germany, Switzerland, the United Kingdom, Sweden, Italy, the Netherlands, Belgium, and Canada.
-In 1957 he branched out to the textile centre of Manchester, New Hampshire in the United States.
+After receiving patents, he subsequently opened shops in Germany, Switzerland, the United Kingdom, Sweden, Italy, the Netherlands, Belgium, and Canada.
+In 1957, he branched out to the textile centre of Manchester, New Hampshire in the United States.

 De Mestral gave the name Velcro, a portmanteau of the French words velours ("velvet"), and crochet ("hook"), to his invention as well as his company, which continues to manufacture and market the fastening system.

 However, hook and loop's integration into the textile industry took time, partly because of its appearance.
 Hook and loop in the early 1960s looked like it had been made from left-over bits of cheap fabric, an unappealing aspect for clothiers.
 The first notable use for Velcro® brand hook and loop came in the aerospace industry, where it helped astronauts manoeuvre in and out of bulky space suits.
 Eventually, skiers noted the similar advantages of a suit that was easier to get in and out of.
 Scuba and marine gear followed soon after.

-De Mestral unsuccessfully tried to update his patent; it expired in 1978.